 Palpate the lymph nodes of the face and neck for any swelling, which can be indicative of infection or malignancy.
-The locations of the important lymph nodes can be found in the Complex Box below.
+The locations of the important lymph nodes can be found in the box below.

 The lymph nodes of the head are mostly superficial and drain into the deep cervical chains of the neck.
 They can be located in the following areas: